Woman at Point Zero: Plot summary

-Wandering in the rainy night, Firdaus is picked up by a stranger who takes her back to his home.
-He sleeps with her, but he is not as disgusting as the other men she has dealt with in her profession, and after they are done he gives her a 10 pound note.
-This is a moment of awakening for Firdaus, and she recalls that it, "solved the enigma in one swift, sweeping moment, tore away the shroud that covered up a truth I had in fact experienced when still a child, when for the first time my father gave me a coin to hold in my hand, and be mine".
+Firdaus is picked up by a stranger who takes her back to his home.
+He sleeps with her, but he is not as disgusting as the other men she has dealt with in her profession, and after they are done he gives her a 10-pound note.
 Firdaus realizes that she can exert her power over men by rejecting them, and can force men to yield to her will by naming her own price; she gains self-confidence and soon becomes a wealthy and highly sought prostitute.
 She employs a cook and an assistant, works whatever hours she wishes, and cultivates powerful friendships.
 One day, her friend Di'aa tells her she is not respectable.
 This insult has a jarring and immediate impact on Firdaus, who comes to realize that she can no longer work as a prostitute.

 Firdaus takes a job at a local office and refuses to offer her body to the higher officials for promotions or raises.
 Although she believes that her new job will bring respect, she makes significantly less money than when working as a prostitute, and lives in squalid conditions.
-Furthermore, her office job gives her little autonomy or freedom which she values so highly.
+Furthermore, her office job gives her little autonomy or freedom.
 She eventually falls in love with Ibrahim, a coworker and revolutionary chairman, with whom she develops a deep emotional connection.
 But when Ibrahim announces his engagement to the chairman's daughter, which has clearly been engineered to help his career, Firdaus realizes he does not reciprocate her feelings and only used her for sex.

 Crushed and disillusioned, Firdaus returns to prostitution, and once again amasses great wealth and becomes highly influential.
 Her success attracts the attention of the pimp Marzouk, who has many political connections and threatens her with police action.
 He repeatedly beats Firdaus and forces her to give him larger percentages of her earnings.
 Firdaus decides to leave and take up another job, but Marzouk blocks her way and tells her she can never leave.
 When he pulls a knife, Firdaus takes it and stabs him to death.